John McKerley is a writer, historian, photographer, editor, and archivist committed to documenting the extraordinary stories of everyday people.

 During these years, I won a series of grants and other awards to support this work.
 They included an Archie Green Fellowship from the Library of Congress to collect interviews and photographs from recent immigrant and refugee meatpacking workers in the Midwest, and an over $190,000 grant from the National Endowment for the Humanities to transcribe and index new ILHOP interviews.

-In addition, since 2017, I have served as president of the Iowa Labor History Society.
-In this capacity, I have helped develop the organization’s successful fundraising and outreach capacities, including support for National History Day projects, production of materials for K-12 schools, and curation of an innovative traveling exhibit based on the ILHOP interviews.
+In addition, since 2017, I have developed my skills in non-profit programming as president of the Iowa Labor History Society.
+In this capacity, I have helped develop the organization’s successful fundraising and outreach capacities, including support for National History Day projects, production of materials for K-12 schools, curation of a traveling exhibit based on the ILHOP interviews, and a successful film screening series in Des Moines and Iowa City.

 Thank you for your visit to my website, and I look forward to seeing how we can work together to tell your stories.